 Log on to the ApsaraMQ for Kafka console.

-In the Resource Distribution section of the Overview page, select the region where the ApsaraMQ for Kafka instance that you want to manage resides.
+In the Resource Distribution section of the Overview page, select the region where your instance is deployed.

-On the Instances page, click the name of the instance that you want to manage.
+On the Instances page, click the name of your instance.

 In the left-side navigation pane, click Topics.